Small Bowel Cancer: Diagnosis

 In addition to a physical examination, the following tests may be used to diagnose small bowel cancer:

 • Blood tests.
 A test of the number of red blood cells in the blood can indicate whether the cancer is causing any bleeding.
 Tests for your liver and kidney function may also be performed.
-The results will determine if either of those organs may be affected by the cancer and find out how healthy those organs are before having treatment for small bowel cancer.
+The results will determine whether either of those organs may be affected by the cancer and find out how healthy those organs are before having treatment for small bowel cancer.

 • Colonoscopy.
 A colonoscopy is similar to the traditional endoscopy described above, except that the endoscope enters the body through the anus and rectum into the colon and lower part of the small bowel.